Air Fryer Recipe

 Method

-- In a frying pan over medium heat, melt the butter and add the brown sugar.
-Stir until it forms a thick caramel sauce.
+1. Set a frying pan over a medium heat, melt the butter, then add the brown sugar.
+Stir until it comes together into a thick caramel sauce.

-- Add the sliced pears and cook until they are tender and coated in caramel, about 5-7 minutes.
-Remove and cool.
+2. Add the sliced pears and cook until tender and glossy with caramel, about 5-7 minutes.
+Remove from the pan and leave to cool.

-- Roll out the puff pastry sheet on a floured surface and cut into 6 equal squares.
+3. Roll out the puff pastry sheet on a floured surface, then cut it into 6 equal squares.

-- Fold the corners of the pastry over the filling to form a parcel and press the edges to seal.
+5. Fold the pastry corners over the filling to make a parcel, then press the edges to seal.

-- Preheat air fryer to 180°C (356°F).
-Place pastries in the air fryer basket, ensuring they are not touching.
+7. Preheat the air fryer to 180°C (356°F).
+Arrange the pastries in the air fryer basket, making sure they are not touching.

-- Air fry for approximately 12-15 minutes or until golden brown and puffed.
+8. Air fry for approximately 12-15 minutes, or until puffed and golden brown.

-- Remove pastries and let cool slightly on a wire rack.
+9. Remove the pastries and let them cool slightly on a wire rack.
 Garnish with thyme or rosemary if desired.
 Serve warm.

 Why this works in an air fryer